ege-kaya/mpi/README.md

-# MPI
+# MPI Feature Selection

-A simple parallel processing example using the Open MPI library.
+A simple program that carries out feature selection with the Relief algorithm using parallel processing with the Open MPI library.